claudiocp/ohmydebn/README.md

 - Suppose you want to take a Debian 13 derivative (like Proxmox 9) and add the Cinnamon desktop.
 You can then use this script to turn it into OhMyDebn!
 - For fun and for science!

+# Why "OhMyDebn"?

+There are several meanings for the name:
+- It is my "omakase" for Debian
+- Oh my!
+It's debonair!
+- Oh my Debian never looked this good!
+- Obligatory recursive acronym: OhMyDebn Heals My Yearning for a Desktop Environment Base Now!

 # Gallery

 Here's my OhMyDebn battle station!
 It's a MacBook Pro running MacOS and Parallels with 3 VMs: one VM is my daily driver where I do most of my work and the other two are test VMs.